cfpb/design-system/docs/pages/iconography.md

   ### Icon artboard

-  Icons were drawn based the footprint of Avenir Next (which includes the full height of the text plus white space).
-The standard icon height in ems matches the 19px rendered canvas of text set in Avenir Next sized at 16px (19/16 = 1.1875em).
-In the code this appears as `@cf-icon-height: 1.1875em`.
+  Icons were designed to align with the vertical footprint of Avenir Next.
+Avenir Next text that is set to a font size of 16px has an actual rendered height of 19px (this includes descenders, ascenders, and white space).
+To account for this additional white space, we set the icon artboards (in Illustrator)  to match the actual rendered height of 19px (h).

+  In code the SVG height is scaled to match the rendered text height, calculated by dividing the rendered height by the assigned font size (19/16 = 1.1875em).
+This appears in the code as @cf-icon-height: 1.1875em.

   ![Diagram of illustrator artboard icon grid](/design-system/images/uploads/icon_artboard.png)